scylladb/scylla-rust-driver/docs/source/connecting/connecting.md

 }
 ```

-After succesfully connecting to some specified node the driver will fetch topology information about
+After successfully connecting to some specified node the driver will fetch topology information about
 other nodes in this cluster and connect to them as well.

 ```eval_rst